Skip to content

 The Optimal Trade Entry (OTE) is ICT's framework for using Fibonacci retracements within a structural context.
 It identifies the specific zone where institutional rebalancing occurs during a pullback, giving you a precise entry with a tight stop and strong risk-reward.

-What Is the OTE Zone?
+What Is the ICT Optimal Trade Entry?

 The OTE zone sits between the 62% and 79% Fibonacci retracement levels of a significant price swing.
 This range is where price most commonly reverses during a healthy pullback within an established trend.